Bryan Kilgallin

 Acrylic

-Acrylic paint is is a water-based medium in which pigments are suspended in a polymer emulsion.
-When applied, water evaporates; allowing the polymer particles to coalesce and form a continuous film.
+Acrylic paint is is a water-based medium.
+In which, pigments are suspended in a polymer emulsion.
+The water evaporates.
+This allows the polymer particles to coalesce and form a continuous film.
 Artists appreciate the bright, vivid colours achievable with acrylics.
 Acrylic mediums such as gels can alter the surface properties of the paint, affecting texture or finish.
 Additionally, a retarder can be used to slow down the drying process, providing more working time.

 Digital Media

 Digital art refers to artworks created or enhanced using technology.
-For several years in my personal practice, I have been using digital tools to produce all my artworks.
-I size them for quick loading, and save them in the web-friendly PNG and GIF formats, which are losslessly compressed.
-I use the former for stills, and the latter for animations.
-I check that all my posted artworks can be viewed on devices from phone to TV.
+For several years I have been using digital tools to produce all my artworks.
+I size them for quick loading.
+And I save them in the web-friendly PNG and GIF formats.
+Those are losslessly compressed.
+I use PNG for stills, and GIF for animations.
+I check that all my posted artworks can be viewed on a range of devices.
+Those are from a smartphone to a smart TV.

 I maintain my website daily.
 I have carefully completed the metadata.
-And edit the text for readability.
+And I edit the text for readability.
 This is to increase accessibility and global reach.
-Users can download my artworks for offline viewing, facilitating easy access.
+And you can download my artworks for offline viewing.

 Animation

-Animation is a visual communication technique that involves drawing a sequence of frames.
-That creates an illusion that objects are moving and lifelike.
-Traditional principles can mimic realistic movements.
+Animation is a visual communication technique.
+It involves drawing a sequence of frames.
+That creates an illusion of movement.
+Traditional principles can realistically mimic this.
 Though animation often takes creative liberties.
 Software makes drawing the frames easier.

 Illustration